SteelCompendium/compendium/docs/Complications/Shattered Legacy.md

 **Benefit:** You learn a language of your choice.
 You gain a leveled item of your choice.

-**Drawback:** The leveled item you gain from this complication is broken and completely inoperative.
+**Drawback:** The leveled item you gain from this [[Complications|complication]] is broken and completely inoperative.
 Repairing the item requires using the Craft Treasure project, and the goal is half what it would normally be to create such an item.
 You have the project source you need to fix the item, but not the item prerequisite.